ankitbansal/octopress/source/_posts/2013-11-08-understanding-this-keyword-in-javascript.markdown

 var someRef = new baz();
 someRef.bar(); //this points to baz
 ```
-As you might have guessed, 'this' over here will refer to baz object.
+As you might have guessed, *this* over here will refer to baz object.

 How about if we add a prototype method:
 ```